 The first article (2nd January 1915 page 5) relays a letter from Private A. Summerfield that was sent to his wife explaining what Christmas was like in the trenches.
-The conditions were cold and ‘raining nearly all the time’, this made staying in the trenches quite an uncomfortable time.
-This is seen in one particular quote ‘my feet get so cold and you can't run about in the trenches to keep warm’.
+The conditions were cold and ‘raining nearly all the time’, which made staying in the trenches quite an uncomfortable time.
+This is seen in one particular quote: ‘my feet get so cold and you can't run about in the trenches to keep warm’.

 In this first article talk of how they spent Christmas is quite brief and really there are more questions asked about life at home for example: ‘the mills, are they very busy?’.
 This suggests that home sickness took away some of the Christmas spirit from the soldiers as Christmas has a lot to do with spending time with family and loved ones that unfortunately, most couldn't do.

 There is no talk of any carol singing or football matches that have been typically associated with the Christmas of 1914.
 In the trenches they received King and Queen Christmas cards and a Princess Mary's tobacco box.
 In the quote ‘I want you to take good care of them until I get home’ shows how Private Summerfield sent his gifts home, treasuring the Christmas gift he had received displaying there was however some Christmas spirit.

 Gazette article dated 16th January 1915, page 7.

 It appears that the purpose of the article was to share with the public Christmas experiences in the trenches to lift the spirits of citizens and keep morale high in a time of need.